Jeannot Krecké

-Jeannot Krecké (born 26 April 1950 in Luxembourg City) is a Luxembourgish politician of the Luxembourg Socialist Workers' Party.
-He is a former Luxembourgian football (soccer) player.
+Jeannot Krecké (born 26 April 1950) is a Luxembourgish politician of the Luxembourg Socialist Workers' Party.
+He is a former footballer.

 Football career

 Krecké played football as a midfielder, and appeared 11 times for the Luxembourg national team.

 Political career

-Krecké was a member of the Juncker-Asselborn Ministry I and II, holding the positions of Minister for the Economy and Foreign Trade and Minister for Sport.
+Krecké was a member of the Juncker-Asselborn I and II governments, holding the positions of Minister for the Economy and Foreign Trade and Minister for Sport.
 He was also a member of the Eurogroup from July 2004 to June 2009.
 He resigned from the latter on 1 February 2012.

-Krecké announced that he will be resigning from the Cabinet and stepping down in February 2012.
+Krecké resigned from the Cabinet and stepped down in February 2012.

 Later career

 Krecké is currently the CEO of Key International Strategy Services.
 In addition, he holds the following positions: